 Technology within District 105 is deployed in a variety of ways throughout the schools.
-Each building has desktop computer labs which is typically within, or adjacent to, each school's Library Learning Center.
+Each building has a desktop computer lab which is typically within, or adjacent to, each school's Library Learning Center.
 Each of the five schools is equipped with a desktop computer lab consisting of at least 24 PC's.
-Gurrie Middle School currently has a 1:1 (at-school) Chromebook deployment along with two wireless mobile labs with Windows devices.
+Gurrie Middle School currently has a 1:1 (take-home) Chromebook deployment along with two mobile labs with Windows devices.
 All devices are housed in a portable security cart equipped with 20-30 devices.
-Each elementary school has mobile labs containing notebook computers; the student to computer current ratio is 1.5:1 in grades K-5 with a 1:1 (at-school) Chromebook ratio in 6th Grade.
+Each elementary school has mobile labs containing notebook computers; the student to computer current ratio is 1.5:1 in grades K-2 with a 1:1 (at-school) Chromebook ratio in 3rd - 5th Grade and a 1:1 (take-home) Chromebook deployment in 6th Grade.
 The district also has iPads available for checkout.
-There are approximately 1000 total staff and student computers, 650 Chromebooks and 125 iPads deployed throughout District 105.
+There are approximately 725 total staff and student Windows based computers, 1000 Chromebooks and 160 iPads deployed throughout District 105.
 Each building has been cabled for data communications.
-With the completion of the 2011 construction project all connections will have been professionally installed, tested, and certified.
+With the completion of the 2011 construction project all connections were professionally installed, tested, and certified.
+Throughout the 2017 and 2018 summer months much of the networking infrastructure was upgraded with the assistance of eRate funding.